SectorLabs/django-postgres-extra/docs/source/table_partitioning.rst

 PostgreSQL demands that the primary key is the same or is part of the partitioning key.
 See `PostgreSQL Table Partitioning Limitations`_.

-TL;DR Foreign keys don't work in Django <5.2.
-Use Django 5.2 or newer for proper support.

 **In Django <5.2, the behavior is as following:**

-    - If the primary key is the same as the partitioning key:
+    - If the primary key is the same as the partitioning key, standard Django behavior applies.

-        Foreign keys to partitioned tables will work as you expect.

     - If the primary key is not the exact same as the partitioning key or the partitioning key consists of more than one field:

         An implicit composite primary key (not visible from Django) is created.

-        Foreign keys to partitioned tables will **NOT** work.

 **In Django >5.2, the behavior is as following:**